3lle-dev/BadFriend-Infostealer/README.md

 🔗 https://youtu.be/zQyf3deMcZw

 ## Usage😼
 To exfiltrate data, the tool creates temporary files on the host machine, which are deleted after the exfiltration process.
-These files are then uploaded to a Discord server specified by you.
+These files are then uploaded to a Discord server specified by you using the variable `$hookUrl`.
 Hence, to use the tool you need to set up a Discord server👻

 In the video below (starting at second 45), I explain how to create a Discord server and a webhook.
 It takes less than one minute.